-Why Server Room Temperature Monitoring is Important
+Why Is Server Room Temperature Monitoring Important?

 A 2013 study by the U.S. General Services Administration recommended a temperature of 72°F – 80°F for data centers.
 The study claims a 4-5% saving in energy costs results from every 1°F of temperature increase.
 In 2014 ASHRAE dictated the highest operating temperature for data centers is 89.6°F. So there is no hard and fast rule.
 It can be safely said however that most data centers are overcooled.
 Without a server room temperature monitoring system, it is impossible to control the environment.
-The result is a very in-efficient data center with high PUE numbers, high energy costs and a large carbon footprint.
+The result is a very in-efficient data center with high PUE numbers, high energy costs, and a large carbon footprint.

 Server Room Temperature Monitoring – Case Study

 A large IT service company in India had issues with their server rooms overheating.
-They had state of the art HVAC systems, heat exhausts, and central cooling elements.
+They had state-of-the-art HVAC systems, heat exhausts, and central cooling elements.
 Despite this expense, there were critical issues that were causing servers to overheat.
 The result was servers shutting down automatically.
 Downtime in a data center means lost revenue.

 An audit of the facilities showed the servers in the corners, nearby the AC vents were operating with excellent efficiency.
 As the servers got further away from the cooling vents they were more prone to overheating.
 The problem became more obvious during the summer season

 This pointed to problems with the temperature at the air intake of servers in specific locations not being maintained.
 A review of the way in which the air was distributed around the data center was done.
-To improve the flow of cool air to the servers a data centre temperature monitoring system was installed.
+To improve the flow of cool air to the servers a data center temperature monitoring system was installed.
 The sensors placed at cabinet-level detected hotspots on specific cabinets.
 Cooling systems were adjusted accordingly.
 The monitoring system alerted if the situation became critical so pre-emptive action could be taken.
 This prevented a catastrophic shutdown event.

-Use this data to automatically control cooling systems and CRACs.
+Use this data to automatically control cooling systems and CRAC.
 Ensure you are always running as close as you can to the ASHRAE recommended standards.
 AKCP has thermal map sensors that are ideal for placing at the air inlet of a computer cabinet.
 It monitors the temperature at the top, middle, and bottom, as well as the humidity of the air coming into your cabinet.
 Installed at the rear they monitor the exhaust air temperature as well.

 Monitoring of all your cabinets is provided through a single user interface.
-AKCPro Server maps your data center and it’s environmental conditions.
+AKCPro Server maps your data center and its environmental conditions.
 A lite DCIM solution, AKCPro Server is a free software tool for all AKCP customers.